Table of Contents

 CONS:

-- Can prove to be a bit dusty if used dry
+- It can prove to be a bit dusty if used dry.

-- Like top soil, the quality from bag to bag can vary.
+- Like topsoil, the quality from bag to the bag can vary.
 Large sticks or chunks must be filtered out.

 - Can be prone to growing fungus or mold.